30 Fundraising Ideas Compared – Find the Best for You

 Not only will you profit from the sale of the calendars, your supporters will think of you every time they look at the calendar!

-Yankee Candle Fundraising is as simple and straightforward as it gets: just sell some candles and a portion of the sales goes to your group.
-In fact, this strategy has become one of the most popular fundraising ideas.
+Updated Winter 2020: Although it was one of the most popular fundraising ideas, Yankee Candle Fundraising is no longer available :(.
+The idea was as simple and straightforward as it gets: just sell some candles and a portion of the sales goes to your group.
+Here are some alternative fundraisers like Yankee Candle:

 If you’re in a pinch and need to raise money fast, you’ve got options.
 Beyond crowdfunding and 50/50 raffles, we’ve compiled additional fast fundraising ideas to get you the funds you need.